AdGuard Review 2024: Is It Good Software for Ad Blocking?

 AdGuard paid plan

-You can get the free version of AdGuard, but it also comes with the option of paid subscriptions.
+AdGuard is available for free or with paid subscriptions.
 The paid versions allow protection across multiple platforms.
-With the Personal plan, you get coverage for up to three devices.
-If you choose the Family option, you get coverage for up to nine devices.
+The Personal plan covers up to three devices, and the Family option covers up to nine devices.

 There isn’t a lot of information on the website that shows any other differences in the paid vs. free plan.
 If you only want coverage for one device, we recommend choosing the free option, but the paid plans are also reasonably priced.